Health & Care Intelligence Specialist

 The course has been designed around workplace practice, drawing on feedback from our systems thinking apprenticeship.
 It is highly vocational, taught by experienced practitioners, and focused on applying learning directly to real work.

-Learners build the skills to lead analytical projects in public and population health, including working with internal and external stakeholders, developing data-sharing agreements, and applying the legislation, procedures and health service guidance needed to handle confidential patient information appropriately.
+Learners build the skills to lead teams and projects in public and population health, such as; designing and delivering training and development, project and change management, working with internal and external stakeholders and applying the legislation, procedures and health service guidance needed to handle information appropriately.

 Each delivery of the course is tailored to the complex challenges apprentices face in their roles, with projects and assignments linked closely to their day-to-day work.